composerinteralia/laris/README.md

 ##Getting Started
 * Clone the repo
 * run `bundle install`
-* Put any sql files in db/migrations/
+* Put sql files in db/migrations/ numbered in the order you want them to be executed
-N.B. starting up the server will reset your db!
-I'll fix this soon
 * Create models for your tables in app/models/

 ```